artbrock/artbrock.com/_posts/2014-11-22-answers-are-truly-no-better-than-questions.md

 But there are other kinds of questions that shake up people's sense of reality.
 Questions that challenge deep and underlying assumptions we take for granted.
 Those kinds of questions tend to be awkward and uncomfortable because we don't like hanging out in the unknown for very long.
 We rush back to the known and predictable like the folds of a mother's skirt - safe, soft, warm and comforting.

-Interestingly, although I have certainly done my share of offending people with what I've had the audacity to question, it turns out, that this kind of questioning has largely been at the source of the how I've made my living for the last 25 years.&nbsp; It has also been one of the skills hardest to replace in my organizations and hardest to train others to be really good at.
+Interestingly, although I have certainly done my share of offending people with what I've had the audacity to question, it turns out, that this kind of questioning has largely been at the source of the how I've made my living for the last 25 years.
+It has also been one of the skills hardest to replace in my organizations and hardest to train others to be really good at.

 As a consultant, the core value I provide is be able to step into a setting and ask the right questions to see the nature of an organization's limitations, problems or dysfunctions and discover not only where they're planning or hoping to get to, but what kind of solution or plan they could actually fulfill on.